edgeandnode/email-templates/emails/crypto-service-reactivated.md

 To avoid service interruption, please ensure your billing balance is greater than your incurred query fees.

-To learn more about The Graph's billing plans, see our Docs at [thegraph.com/docs/en/billing/](https://thegraph.com/docs/en/billing/).
+To learn more about The Graph's billing plans, see [The Graph Docs](https://thegraph.com/docs/en/billing/).

 Have any questions about your invoice?
 Please contact <a href="mailto:billing@edgeandnode.com">billing@edgeandnode.com</a>